 Is your child complaining of a toothache or sensitivity when they eat something hot or cold?
 Then they may be dealing with a large cavity or an infection.

-The best way to relieve their pain is to bring them for an appointment with Dr. Mila Belgrade.
-The child’s tooth will be assessed, and Dr. Belgrade can determine the best way to treat it.
+The best way to relieve their pain is to bring them for an appointment with Dr. Mila Belgrade and Dr. Dikla Chazbani.
+The child’s tooth will be assessed, and our dentists can determine the best way to treat it.

 Sometimes, a pulpotomy may be necessary to remove all the infected tissue and save the tooth.